CosmWasm/book/src/basics/events.md

-# Events attributes, and data
+# Events attributes and data

 The only way our contract can communicate to the world, for now, is by queries.
 Smart contracts are passive - they cannot invoke any action by themselves.
 They can do it only as a reaction to a call.
-But if you tried playing with `wasmd` you know that execution on the blockchain can return some metadata.
+But if you tried playing with `wasmd`, you know that execution on the blockchain can return some metadata.

 There are two things the contract can return to the caller: events and data.
 Events are something produced by almost every real-life smart contract.
-In contrast, data is very rarely used, designed for contract-to-contract communication.
+In contrast, data is rarely used, designed for contract-to-contract communication.

 ## Returning events